preciofishbone/OmniaDocsG2/user-options/index.rst

 User options
 ==================

 In this section you will find an overview of the Omnia user options that are not otherwise described.
-For description of the user experience with various options and information that can be published through blocks, see the Blocks section: :doc:`Blocks </blocks/index>`
+For description of the user experience with various options and information that can be published through blocks, see the blocks section: :doc:`Blocks </blocks/index>`

 .. toctree::